My Sweet Fat Valentina

-Mi Gorda Bella (English title: My Sweet Fat Valentina) is a Venezuelan telenovela created by Carolina Espada and produced by Radio Caracas Televisión in 2002.
+Mi Gorda Bella (English title: My Sweet Fat Valentina, literally 'My beautiful fat woman' or 'My sweet fat woman') is a Venezuelan telenovela created by Carolina Espada and produced by Radio Caracas Televisión in 2002.
 This telenovela lasted 178 episodes and was distributed internationally by RCTV International.

 Natalia Streignard and Juan Pablo Raba star as the protagonists with Hilda Abrahamz as the main antagonist.
+The series is the reunion of Raba, Streignard, and Abrahamz, along with Flavio Caballero and Amalia Pérez Díaz after they were cast in La niña de mis ojos in 2001.